Click image to enlarge

-This program renovates approximately six to eight existing playgrounds each year.
+This program renovates up to six existing playgrounds each year.
 The designed life expectancy for each playground is approximately twenty years.
 The playgrounds in the current schedule for replacement are at the end of their life cycle.

-The playgrounds listed below are in the pre-design stage.
-Montgomery Parks (M-NCPPC) invites input from the community.
+The playgrounds listed below are in the design stage.
+Montgomery Parks invites input from the community.
 To share your ideas, contact the Project Manager shown at the bottom of this page.

 The following list of projects are upcoming priorities for renovation as soon as the current projects are completed and funding becomes available.